CALL

 Start your application with just 3 questions

 Our CEO Scott Peper recently joined the good folks at Levelset for a webinar on construction financing and how your funding choice could impact your ability to get paid.
-If you missed the webinar, you can catch a recording here.

 We have already listed out the many types of construction financing available to contractors — the good, the bad, and the ugly.
 Let’s dig into how each of them can help, or harm, your ability to grow your business.